The Riverton Merchant's

 The Riverton General store will now be carrying all of your fishing and tackle needs in the Riverton, Barkhamsted area.
 The Riverton Store will be taking over for Uncle Aaron’s Tackle Shack selling bait during normal business hours and fishing gear while supplies last.

-Plan your weekend getaway at two choices of accommodation.
-Hand and Heart Bed and Breakfast or the Riverton Inn.
-Both small town getaways right in the heart of Riverton.
-Hand and Heart Bed and Breakfast features three guest rooms, each with private bath, hardwood floors, central air, and Wi-Fi.
-The Riverton Inn features comfortable overnight accommodations, all with private bath, and cable t.v.
+Plan your weekend getaway at the Riverton Inn right in the heart of Riverton.
+This bed and breakfast features comfortable overnight accommodations, all with private bath, and cable t.v.
 Banquet facilities available for up to 100 people, country weddings and rehearsal dinners, holiday or private parties and celebrations and a full dining room available downstairs.

 Scenic Nature Views